 11.2.1 Withhold payments that would otherwise be due pursuant to this Contract or project contract until the default has been cured.

-11.2.2 Offset payments that would otherwise be due to Engineer pursuant to a project contract against amounts due and owing by Engineer to Owner.
+11.2.2 Offset payments that would otherwise be due to Architect/Engineer pursuant to a project contract against amounts due and owing by Architect/Engineer to Owner.

-11.2.3 Enjoin any breach or threatened breach by Engineer of any covenants, agreements, terms, provisions or conditions.
+11.2.3 Enjoin any breach or threatened breach by Architect/Engineer of any covenants, agreements, terms, provisions or conditions.

-11.2.4 Sue for the performance of any obligation, promise or agreement devolving upon Engineer for performance, or for damages for the nonperformance thereof, all without terminating this Contract.
+11.2.4 Sue for the performance of any obligation, promise or agreement devolving upon Architect/Engineer for performance, or for damages for the nonperformance thereof, all without terminating this Contract.

 11.2.5 Terminate this Contract or project contract upon written notice of an intention to so and have the services then uncompleted performed by another engineer.
-In such case, the Engineer shall be liable to the Owner for any damages allowed by law, and upon demand Engineer shall promptly pay same to Owner.
+In such case, the Architect/Engineer shall be liable to the Owner for any damages allowed by law, and upon demand Architect/Engineer shall promptly pay same to Owner.

-11.2.6 Receive from the Engineer all data, drawings, specifications, reports, estimates, summaries and any other information and materials as may have accumulated by the Engineer in performing work under this Contract or project contract whether completed or in process.
+11.2.6 Receive from the Architect/Engineer all data, drawings, specifications, reports, estimates, summaries and any other information and materials as may have accumulated by the Architect/Engineer in performing work under this Contract or project contract whether completed or in process.

-11.2.7 In the event that Engineer defaults in the performance of any of the terms, conditions or agreements contained in this Contract or project contract, Engineer agrees to pay all of Owner’s reasonable attorney’s fees and costs related to any enforcement proceeding.
-All costs and charges incurred by the Owner, together with the cost of completing the Work under Contract, will be deducted from any monies due or which may become due the Engineer.
-If such expense exceeds the sum which would have been payable under the Contract, then the Engineer shall be liable and shall pay to the Owner the amount of such excess.
+11.2.7 In the event that Architect/Engineer defaults in the performance of any of the terms, conditions or agreements contained in this Contract or project contract, Architect/Engineer agrees to pay all of Owner’s reasonable attorney’s fees and costs related to any enforcement proceeding.
+All costs and charges incurred by the Owner, together with the cost of completing the Work under Contract, will be deducted from any monies due or which may become due the Architect/Engineer.
+If such expense exceeds the sum which would have been payable under the Contract, then the Architect/Engineer shall be liable and shall pay to the Owner the amount of such excess.

 11.3 All Remedies Cumulative.
 All rights and remedies granted to the Owner herein, and other rights and remedies which the Owner may have at law and in equity, are hereby declared to be cumulative and not exclusive and the fact the Owner may have exercised any remedy without terminating this Contract shall not impair the Owner's rights thereafter to terminate or to exercise any other remedy herein granted or to which is may be otherwise entitled.
-In the event of termination due to non-performance, or other fault of the Engineer, Engineer shall not be entitled to any termination expenses or other fees or expenses of any kind.
+In the event of termination due to non-performance, or other fault of the Architect/Engineer, Architect/Engineer shall not be entitled to any termination expenses or other fees or expenses of any kind.

 11.4 Termination of Contract Without Cause.
-The Owner, upon seven calendar days written notice, may terminate this Contract without cause, in whole or in part, at any time; however, in the event that any of the individuals identified in Engineer's Proposal to Owner are no longer available to perform services under this Contract, Owner may terminate this Contract in whole or part immediately by providing written notice to Engineer.
-Upon receipt of any such notice, the Engineer shall:
+The Owner, upon seven calendar days written notice, may terminate this Contract without cause, in whole or in part, at any time; however, in the event that any of the individuals identified in Architect/Engineer's Proposal to Owner are no longer available to perform services under this Contract, Owner may terminate this Contract in whole or part immediately by providing written notice to Architect/Engineer.
+Upon receipt of any such notice, the Architect/Engineer shall:

 11.4.1 Immediately discontinue all services affected (unless the notice directs otherwise); and

-11.4.2 Deliver to the Owner all data, drawings, specifications, reports, estimates, working papers, summaries and such other information and materials as may have been prepared as part of the work or accumulated by the Engineer in performing a project contract whether completed or in process.
+11.4.2 Deliver to the Owner all data, drawings, specifications, reports, estimates, working papers, summaries and such other information and materials as may have been prepared as part of the work or accumulated by the Architect/Engineer in performing a project contract whether completed or in process.